angular/protractor/lib/frameworks/README.md

  - `runner.runTestPreparer` must be called before any tests are run.

  - `runner.getConfig().onComplete` must be called when tests are finished.
-   It might return a promise, in which case `exports.run`'s promise should not resolve until after `onComplete`'s promise resolves.

  - The returned promise must be resolved when tests are finished and it should return a results object.
 This object must have a `failedCount` property and optionally a `specResults` object of the following structure:
  ```
    specResults = [{